kaillerareborn/kaillerareborn.github.io/README.md

 # Kaillera Reborn
 [Kaillera Reborn](https://kaillerareborn.github.io) is a community based originally on [God-Weapon](https://god-weapon.github.io) efforts to improve Kaillera projects.

-Our goal is to provide a comprehensive and curate list of documentation, resources and software.
+Our goal is to provide a comprehensive and curated list of documentation, resources and software.

 You can find us in the Discord server linked below, alternatively you can follow the Twitter account.